Copyright © 2023 LOCALIIZ | All rights reserved

 Total time: 2.5 to 3 hours approx.

-The hike from Mui Wo to Pui O Beach is an uncomplicated path that’s perfect for a bunch of friends looking to sweat off the stresses of the week.
+The hike is an uncomplicated path that’s perfect for a bunch of friends looking to sweat off the stresses of the week.
 With good shade, clear paths, and plenty of official and unofficial markers, it’s a hike worth adding to your summer beach-hopping bucket list.

 The initial part of the hike, after you follow the green railing stairs up, is quite an easy and flat walk.
 It follows along the coast of the island and gives you an amazing view of Mui Wo and the ferries coming and going.
 Along the road, you will realise some of the signs indicate that you’re on a mountain bike trail.
 Lantau Island houses one of Hong Kong’s few mountain biking trails, so keep an eye out for bikers speeding past.